ZenkiEqs/wooCommerce-zenkipay/readme.txt

 Built and supported by [Zenki](https://zenki.fi/).

-= Give your customers a new experience to pay with one checkout solution and with cryptos =
+= Give your customers a new experience to pay with any cryptos from any wallet with one single integration =

 Streamline your business with one simple, powerful solution.